+Ohio Public Employees Retirement System • 277 East Town Street • Columbus, Ohio 43215

+2012 IRS Compensation and Contribution Limits

+Who should read this notice

+Finance directors, human resources and payroll professionals

+Situation overview

-Ohio Public Employees Retirement System • 277 East Town Street • Columbus, Ohio 43215 2010 IRS Compensation and Contribution Limits Who should read this notice Finance directors, human resources and payroll professionals Situation overview Each year, the Internal Revenue Service (IRS) establishes two specific limits, the compensation limit and the contribution limit, about which employers should be knowledgeable.
-It is important to note that both limits are unchanged for 2010.
+Each year, the Internal Revenue Service (IRS) establishes two specific limits, the compensation limit and the contribution limit, about which employers should be knowledgeable.

 The compensation limit (threshold established by IRC section 401(a)(17)) is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
 This limit applies to all OPERS members, regardless of their retirement plan enrollment.

-The compensation limits for 2010 are:
+The compensation limits for 2012 are as follows:

-- For employees or elected officials establishing OPERS membership on or after January 1, 1994, the compensation limit for 2010 remains at \$245,000. - For employees or elected officials establishing OPERS membership prior to January 1, 1994, the compensation limit for 2010 remains at \$360,000.
-This limit is applied regardless of whether there has been a break in service or an account refund for previous service. - The contribution limit (threshold established by IRC section 415(c)) is the maximum amount an employee may contribute to a defined contribution plan.
-The IRS defines OPERS' Member Directed plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan remains the lesser of 100% of an employee's compensation or \$49,000. - Both employee and employer contributions are included when applying the contribution limit.
-In addition, the contribution limit calculation includes any additional deposits paid by the employee to OPERS and service purchases. - Certain contributions to OPERS' Traditional Pension Plan or Combined Plan may also be subject to this limit.
+- For employees or elected officials establishing OPERS membership on or after January 1, 1994, the compensation limit for 2012 increases to \$250,000.
+The limit for 2011 is \$245,000. - For employees or elected officials establishing OPERS membership prior to January 1, 1994, the compensation limit for 2012 increases to \$375,000.
+This limit is applied regardless of whether there has been a break in service or an account refund for previous service.
+The limit for 2011 is \$360,000. - The contribution limit (threshold established by IRC section 415(c)(1)(A)) is the maximum amount an employee may contribute to a defined contribution plan.
+The IRS defines OPERS' Member Directed plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan increases to the lesser of 100% of an employee's compensation or \$50,000.
+The limit for 2011 is \$49,000. - Employee and employer contributions, additional deposits paid by the employee to OPERS, and service purchases are all included when applying the contribution limit. - Certain contributions to OPERS' Traditional Plan or Combined Plan may also be subject to this limit.
 These include mandatory contributions that are not picked up by the employer, Additional Annuity program contributions, and voluntary deposits to the Combined Plan.

-What you need to do We ask that you monitor your records of each employee's reported earnable salary to make sure you are only deducting and remitting contributions up to the maximums allowed by the IRS.
+What employers need to do

+Monitor your records of each employee's reported earnable salary to make sure you are only deducting and remitting contributions up to the maximums allowed by the IRS.
 To help with this effort, OPERS will also monitor reported earnable salary and contributions subject to these IRS guidelines.
 Please be aware that OPERS will contact you if any of your employees are nearing these limits.
-(More Information on Back) Note: